peterhinch/micropython-async/TUTORIAL.md

  pushbuttons and also a software retriggerable delay object.
 Pushbuttons are a generalisation of switches providing logical rather than physical status along with double-clicked and long pressed events.
- 3. `asyncio_priority.py` An experimental version of uasyncio with a simple priority mechanism.
-See [this doc](./FASTPOLL.md).
-Note that this does not yet support `uasyncio` V2.0.

 **Demo Programs**